 Starting April 20, 2021, fully vaccinated Americans can now skip the 96-hour PCR testing requirement.
 Instead of taking a test, inoculated travelers will bring their vaccination certificate showing they have received their last (or single shot for J&J) at least 14 days before entering the Maldives.

 Here is everything else we know about the Maldives reopening to American tourists

 Americans can travel to Mexico and in fact, it was one of the only countries that never actually really closed its borders to Americans in the first place.
-No tests needed.
+No tests, no quarantines.

 See all the detailed information about Mexico’s reopening for US tourists here.

-Montenegro has removed all entry requirements and is now allowing all countries to visit.
+Montenegro is allowing all countries to visit, including the USA.